 What to Do If You Develop a Concussion After a Car Accident

 If you experience any symptoms of a concussion, seek emergency medical care as soon as possible.
-You should always go to the doctor after you sustain any type of head injury or are involved in a motor vehicle collision.
+You should always go to the doctor after you sustain any type of head injury or are involved in a car accident.
 Untreated concussions can lead to serious, potentially life-threatening complications.